webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 messages could be revealed unless the padding provided by the content encoding scheme is used to obscure length.

+The User Agent and Application MUST verify that the public key they receive is on the P-256 curve.
+Failure to validate a public key can allow an attacker to extract a private key.

 --- back

 # Intermediate Values for Encryption {#ex-intermediate}